potterjane/bobs-and-bangs/testing.md

 ### Testing on desktop screens
 Several tests were done on a smaller laptop screen and a bigger stationary computer screen and on the following browsers: Brave, Chrome, Edge, Firefox and Opera.
+[Here](https://github.com/potterjane/bobs-and-bangs/blob/5eb7a1d10e1bb926aced2c94c7a93cd9cace38d0/wireframes/bb-website-desktop.pdf) you can find all of the screenshots of the website on a desktop screen (Macbook laptop).
+These screenshots were collected using [Balsamiq](https://balsamiq.com/).
+You can compare the desktop screenshots with the [second and final version](https://github.com/potterjane/bobs-and-bangs/blob/f1370748e2ef25d35dbc62a0b01a8b6aca7fa1b8/wireframes/bb-wireframes-version-2.pdf) of the wireframes.

+1. **Home page**
+    - Clicked on the 'B&B' logo on the top-left of the page to check that it does not move user to a different page.
+    - Clicked on all of the navigation links to check that it

+2. **About page**
+    -

+3. **Services page**
+    -

+4. **Contact page**
+    -

+5. **Booking page**
+    -

 ### Testing on mobile screens
 Several tests were done on a Huawei mobile screen and an iPhone 6 mobile screen and on the following browsers: Chrome, Safari and via Facebook Messenger.
+[Here] you can find all of the screenshots of the website on Chrome DevTools' tablet (iPad) and mobile screen (iPhone X).
+You can compare the mobile screenshots with the [second and final version](https://github.com/potterjane/bobs-and-bangs/blob/f1370748e2ef25d35dbc62a0b01a8b6aca7fa1b8/wireframes/bb-wireframes-version-2.pdf) of the wireframes.

 ## Bugs discovered